 At one-year follow up, Peter and Sharon continued to function well as parents.
 The couple was happier together and their blended family was more unified.

-If you want to transform your relationship like the couples above have, contact me now and we’ll get started.
+If you are having blended family problems and want to transform your relationship like the couples above have, contact me now and for effective marriage counseling for blended families.

 Note: each of the success stories above is a composite of the stories of several couples.